project-arcana/texture-processor/docs/rfcs/rfc-000-scope-and-design.md

 * layout optimized iteration
 * constant-time rotate / mirror / slice / subview (where possible)
 * each dimension can be optionally compile-time constant (for improved performance and less image view state)
+* the number of channels can be a runtime value
 * support broadcasting (i.e. zero strides)
 * component-wise operations on images
 * creating views to parts of pixels (e.g. a view to the green component of an rgb image)